wtrocki/rhmap_nginx_proxy/README.md

 OpenShift MbaaS hostname without subdomain part.
 If your app has route `https://appname.mbaas.net`  then `MBAAS_HOST_BASE` should be set to `mbaas.net`

->  MBAAS_COMPONENT_URL `optional`
+>  BASE_HOST `optional`

-Full mbaas component url that would be used to proxy to the mbaas
+Full base host url that would be used to proxy to the mbaas

-> CORE_URL `optional`

-Full core platform url that would be used to proxy to the platform.

 > DNS_SERVER `optional`